-- They contain the activities and costs of all consortium partners who are mentioned in the funding contract. - Reports must be prepared using the eCall templates.
+- They contain the description of activities and in addition the cost statements of all consortium partners who are mentioned in the funding contract. - Reports must be prepared using the eCall templates.

 Support of public relations: The funding recipients agree to work together with the FFG and the responsible ministries to support PR work, if required.
 This includes in particular the provision of non-confidential project information and images for electronic dissemination portals and other media purposes